- A few weeks ago, I was lucky enough to travel to the Maldives and I can’t wait to tell you all about it.

 Why the Maldives?

 I’ve written articles in the past that talk about the battles my husband and I normally have when choosing holidays.
 He likes adventure and roaming around, doing something death defying and achievement focused such as climbing mountains.
 I love to switch off my mind and body.
 I’m not some princess that wants to be waited on hand and foot but I do like to have relax and not have to make so many decisions for a time.

 Two months ago, I lost my dad really suddenly, something I still can’t write or talk about too freely.
 After his death I was trapped in a horrible cycle of grief and felt like I was sinking.
 Coupled with that I was caring for my mum who has advanced dementia (he was her carer) and trying to keep my new business afloat.
 Most of the time I felt like I couldn’t’ breathe.
 I was in terrible mental and physical condition and needed to get away yet felt wracked with guilt for feeling this way.

 I write about wellbeing and like to think I know myself now and when my mental health is threatened.
 Never before have I needed a break to improve my mental wellness as much as I did at that moment to simply repair.

-Going away somewhere that required me having to socialise, problem solve etc just wasn’t what I needed so my husband suggested the Maldives.
-We wanted somewhere exclusive where we could just have time together and take a break from life– that’s why we picked the idyllic luxe resort of Amari Havodda.
+Going away somewhere that required me having to socialise, problem solve etc just wasn’t what I needed I wanted somewhere exclusive where I could take a break from life– that’s why I picked the idyllic luxe resort of Amari Havodda.

 The Maldives may not seem like the obvious choice as a wellbeing destination but I want to show you that it’s not all about honeymooners and destination weddings, but offers a wealth of opportunity to help you expand your mind, relax and feel grateful for the life you have.